ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 I get is the opposite.  *Loading*, but no completion to `Loaded`.

-Now confused and fustrated, I carry on searching.
+Now confused and frustrated, I carry on searching.

 ### OnAfterRender